hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nodejs-express.md

 Using the `register` or `login` endpoint get a working JWT token.
 You can check the token at [https://jwt.io](https://jwt.io/).

 Open up the Hasura API Explorer GUI and uncheck the `x-hasura-admin-secret` header.
-If your permissions are setup properly you shouldn't be able to query anything.
+If your permissions are set up properly you shouldn't be able to query anything.
 Now add an `Authorization` header with the value being `Bearer <your JWT token>`.
 If your setup worked properly you should be able to query your user!